yuyanislearning/WQE_proteomics_WGCNA/README.md

 # WQE_proteomics_WGCNA
-Code and results for WQE, using WGCNA analyzing proteomics data
+Code and results for WQE, using WGCNA analyzing proteomics data This project aims to create a workflow for analyzing proteomics data through differential expression analysis and WGCNA to prioritize proteins that of interest based on experiment condition.
+It also includes modules for functional annotation and comparison for results coming from different analysis.

 ## Code
 **/prepocess**  Preprocess code for missing data imputation, data transformation